Brock Purdy: 2024

-In Week 5 against the Arizona Cardinals, Purdy made his 50th career touchdown pass after passing to George Kittle.
+During Week 5 against the Arizona Cardinals, Purdy made his 50th career touchdown pass after passing to George Kittle.
 He also became the fastest quarterback in 49ers franchise history to achieve 50 career touchdown passes.
 Purdy finished the 2024 season with 3,864 passing yards and 20 passing touchdowns to 12 interceptions for a 96.1 passer rating.
 This statistical regression in comparison to his 2023 campaign was largely attributed to injuries suffered by several of the 49ers' most productive pass-catchers, with both Brandon Aiyuk and Christian McCaffrey absent for the majority of the season.
 However, Purdy had his most successful season to date on the ground, rushing for 323 yards and leading the team with five rushing touchdowns.

 The 49ers as a whole struggled with injuries in 2024, ending with a 6–11 record and failing to qualify for the playoffs for the first time since 2020.
 In addition to Aiyuk and McCaffrey, Trent Williams, Nick Bosa, Dre Greenlaw, Talanoa Hufanga, Jordan Mason, and Mitch Wishnowsky all missed significant playing time.
 Purdy himself did not play in two games (a Week 12 loss to the Green Bay Packers and a Week 18 loss to the Cardinals) due to injuries he sustained to his right shoulder and elbow.
 He also briefly exited the Week 14 win over the Chicago Bears after getting hurt on a hard hit to the head.

 2025

 On May 20, 2025, Purdy signed a five-year, $265 million contract extension with the 49ers.

-On September 7, during the season opener against the Seattle Seahawks, Purdy suffered injuries to his left shoulder and toe, with the latter being the greater issue of the two.
+During the season opener against the Seattle Seahawks, Purdy suffered injuries to his left shoulder and toe, with the latter being the greater issue of the two.
 On September 12, Purdy was ruled out for the week 2 matchup against the New Orleans Saints.
 Mac Jones was named the starting quarterback for the 49ers after Purdy's injury.
+On December 22, Purdy put up 295 passing yards with a career-high five passing touchdowns in a 48–27 win over the Indianapolis Colts in Week 16.
+The next week, Purdy again put up five total touchdowns (three passing, two rushing) alongside 303 passing yards and a 118.6 passer rating in a 42–38 victory over the Chicago Bears.

+Purdy finished the 2025 season completing an equal career-high 69.4% of his passes for 2,167 yards, 20 touchdowns and 10 interceptions as the 49ers were 7–2 in the nine games he started.
+During the wild card round, Purdy overcame two interceptions to defeat the defending champion Philadelphia Eagles on the road 23–19.
+However, Purdy played poorly in the divisional round game against Seattle, going just 15-for-27 for 140 yards with an interception during the road 41–6 loss to end their season.

+2026

+In Week 2 against the Miami Dolphins, Purdy went 20-for-22 for 287 passing yards and two touchdowns in the 35-13 victory, earning him NFC Offensive Player of the Week.